-2.5.9 The A426 (Lawford Road) is a classified 'A' road that is not part of Highway England's Trunk Road network and provides the main strategic link between Long Lawford and Rugby.
+2.3.3 The A426 (Lawford Road) is a classified 'A' road that is not part of Highway England's Trunk Road network.
 Lawford Road has a general width of approximately 6 metres and a footways measuring 2 metres wide extend along the northern edge of the carriageway.
 There is street lighting along its length and it is subject to a 40mph speed limit.

-2.6 Highway Safety
+2.4 Highway Safety

-- 2.6.1 Paragraph 4.7 within 'Guidance on Transport Assessment' stated that "for the study area, establish the current personal injury accident records for the most recent three-year period, or five years if this is considered to be more appropriate".
-Paragraph 015 within 'Travel plans, transport assessments and statements in decision-taking' reiterates this and advises that "an analysis of the injury records on the public highway in the vicinity of the site access for the most recent three-year period, or five-year period if the proposed site has been identified as within a high accident area". - 2.6.2 In accordance with the above, the 'CrashMap' website was examined (www.crashmap.co.uk) for any details of recorded Personal Injury Accidents in recent years.
+- 2.4.1 Paragraph 4.7 within 'Guidance on Transport Assessment' stated that "for the study area, establish the current personal injury accident records for the most recent three-year period, or five years if this is considered to be more appropriate".
+Paragraph 015 within 'Travel plans, transport assessments and statements in decision-taking' reiterates this and advises that "an analysis of the injury records on the public highway in the vicinity of the site access for the most recent three-year period, or five-year period if the proposed site has been identified as within a high accident area". - 2.4.2 In accordance with the above, the 'CrashMap' website was examined (www.crashmap.co.uk) for any details of recorded Personal Injury Accidents in recent years.
 This identified that there were no recorded incidents on the local highway network in the vicinity of the site (including the entire length of Holbrook road) between 2010 and 2014 (most recent data available).
 It can therefore be concluded that there are no significant existing highway safety issues in the immediate vicinity of the site that require further attention.